 Can I join the program after the initial enrollment period?

 Yes.
 The city has secured the same natural gas supply rate, terms and conditions for eligible customers who wish to join its Governmental Aggregation Program after the initial enrollment period.
-This includes customers who move into the city, customers who were with another supplier and wish to switch into the program, or customers who initially opted-out and want to join at a later date.
+This includes customers who move into the City of Willard, customers who were with another supplier and wish to switch into the program, or customers who initially opted-out and want to join at a later date.